Long Beach Brain Injury Lawyer

 People who have suffered head and brain injuries in Southern California can count on a Long Beach brain injury lawyer at Harting Simkins & Ryan if another party’s negligence is to blame.
 Head injuries are not only painful but often entail long-term or permanent complications.
 Victims and their loved ones need legal representation if they wish to secure acceptable compensation for these injuries.

 Proving Negligence in Brain Injury Cases

-Although head injuries commonly happen on construction sites and in car accidents, many people face these injuries in a variety of other circumstances as well.
+Although head injuries commonly happen on construction sites, in car accidents, and in slip and fall accidents, many people face these injuries in a variety of other circumstances as well.
 If you suffer an injury, you can only secure compensation if a court would find your injury preventable and the injury-causing hazard as “reasonably foreseeable.”
 While foreseeability is a common point of contention in disputes over negligence, courts expect responsible adults to conduct themselves with reasonable care.
 Proving negligence in court involves three things:

 - The defendant owed the plaintiff a duty to act with reasonable care.
 Examples could include general expectations of the public, such as refraining from driving after consuming alcohol or using turn signals to indicate lane changes in traffic.

 - The defendant violated this duty in some way, such as running through a stop sign or choosing to drink and drive.
 This can apply to inaction as well, such as a defendant failing to apply the brakes because he or she wasn’t paying attention to the road.

 - The plaintiff’s injuries were the direct results of this breach of duty to act with reasonable care.
 The plaintiff must be able to prove that he or she suffered actual injuries and/or losses, and his or her Long Beach personal injury attorney may call upon witnesses to testify in support of their claims.